 Climeworks continues to make large-scale carbon dioxide removal a reality with the rapid construction of its new direct air capture and storage plant Orca.

-The rapid construction of Orca has just started: it will take six months and comprises two phases.
+The construction of Orca has just started: it will take six months and comprises two phases.
 Phase one has started in 2020 and was finalized in January 2021.
 It includes the infrastructure and the foundation for the new generation of Climeworks' CO₂ collectors.

 Read the full press release here.